CarInsurance.com Insights

 Yes, an insurance company can deny you coverage.
 You may be looking at an insurance denial if you have multiple moving violations, limited driving history, poor credit, a DUI/DWI or a high-performance vehicle.

 Finding coverage is possible and necessary.
-A denial may be bothersome but isn’t a reason to drive without insurance — which could lead to more significant issues and penalties.
+A denial may be frustrating, but it isn’t a reason to drive without insurance, which could lead to more significant issues and penalties.

 Seeking insurance coverage might require you to shop around and call various insurance companies, opt for a costly high-risk insurance policy or ask for help from family members.